 - Atrial fibrillation, in which case the heart rate may increase and be irregular

-Although heart problems become more common as people age, there are still things that you can do to prevent age-related heart problems:
+Although heart disease and problems become more common as people age, there are still things that you can do to prevent age-related heart disease problems:

 - Exercise regularly.
 (Consult your physician before beginning an exercise program.)

 - Eat a healthy diet that is low in saturated fats.

 - Have your blood pressure and cholesterol checked as recommended by your doctor.

 - Take medications as prescribed.